 Mary Fiore is San Francisco's most successful supplier of romance and glamor.
 She knows all the tricks.
 She knows all the rules.
 But then she breaks the most important rule of all: she falls in love with the groom.

 A successful asset manager, who has just received a huge promotion, is blissfully happy in his career and in his marriage.
 But when a temp worker starts stalking him, all the things he's worked so hard for are placed in jeopardy.

 When Slim has a monologue in the car and Gracie is sleeping, actress Tessa Allen was actually asleep.
-The film makers tried while Tessa was awake but because they wanted to do long shots of Gracie sleeping it was hard for a young Tessa to keep her eyes completely still for the hour it took to film the scene.
-Instead, they waited until she had a nap and her mum picked her up and brought her into the car to film the scene.
+The filmmakers tried to film while Tessa was awake, but it was hard for the young actress to keep her eyes completely still for the hour it took to film.
+Instead, they waited until she had a nap, and her mum picked her up and brought her into the car.
 See more »

 See more »